CenturyLinkCloud/PublicKB/Compliance/Centurylink-HIPAA.md

 While, in some cases, certification may mean they have taken an unofficial exam and passed with knowledge of HIPAA-related material, it does not mean their facilities, staff or solutions are actually compliant with the HIPAA standards.
 It also does not mean using their services will make your company compliant.

 ## Other Data Center Audits
-A HIPAA Attestation Letter is specific to healthcare and the protection of PHI, other CenturyLink audits can give you additional guidance and insight into ongoing compliance and level of operating standards, as well as the quality of service CenturyLink customers can expect to receive.
+A HIPAA Attestation Letter is specific to healthcare and the protection of PHI, other Lumen audits can give you additional guidance and insight into ongoing compliance and level of operating standards, as well as the quality of service Lumen customers can expect to receive.

-**[SOC 1](https://www.ctl.io/compliance/soc-1-ssae-16/)** - CenturyLink provides an annual Statement on Standards for Attestation Engagements (SSAE) No. 16.
-The certification validates CenturyLink’s commitment to operational excellence and client satisfaction.
-The SSAE 16 SOC 1 Type 2 report indicates that an independent service auditor has formally evaluated and issued an opinion on the description of selected CenturyLink systems.
+**[SOC 1](https://www.ctl.io/compliance/soc-1-ssae-16/)** - Lumen provides an annual Statement on Standards for Attestation Engagements (SSAE) No. 16.
+The certification validates Lumen’s commitment to operational excellence and client satisfaction.
+The SSAE 16 SOC 1 Type 2 report indicates that an independent service auditor has formally evaluated and issued an opinion on the description of selected Lumen systems.

-**[SOC 2](https://www.ctl.io/compliance/soc-2/)** - In addition to individual data center audits, CenturyLink also publishes a Service Organization Controls 2(SOC 2), Type II report.
+**[SOC 2](https://www.ctl.io/compliance/soc-2/)** - In addition to individual data center audits, Lumen also publishes a Service Organization Controls 2(SOC 2), Type II report.
 The SOC 2 report provides the auditor’s detailed evaluation of the design suitability and effectiveness of the controls.
 The design is required to meet the criteria for the security and availability principles set forth in TSP Section 100, Trust Services Principles, Criteria, and Illustrations for Security, Availability, Processing Integrity, Confidentiality, and Privacy.

 **ISO 27001**
-CenturyLink has received certification of the ISO/IEC 27001:2013 Information Security Management System (ISMS) Standard for data centers located in United States, Singapore, United Kingdom, Germany, and Japan.
+Lumen has received certification of the ISO/IEC 27001:2013 Information Security Management System (ISMS) Standard for data centers located in United States, Singapore, United Kingdom, Germany, and Japan.
 The certificate addresses global network services and managed hosting services in Asia and EMEA.
 As well as colocation services (including physical security and facilities management) for data centers in Asia, EMEA, and North America.
 ISO 27001 is an International Standard providing a model for establishing, operating, monitoring, and improving ISMS.

-The ISO 27001 certification allows CenturyLink to demonstrate effective information security processes are defined and implemented.
+The ISO 27001 certification allows Lumen to demonstrate effective information security processes are defined and implemented.
 ISO 27001 conducts interim audits annually to support a three-year renewal cycle.
 The most recent renewal certification audit was completed in 2013.

 *ISO 27001 key benefits*:
 Includes security as part of the current quality system: